 Styling your theme is simplified in the Standard tab of the theme editor.
 Update common email design needs using the options provided.

-More customization is available within the Advanced tab, where you can use Dyspatch Markup Language (DML) to further customize your blocks and templates.
+More customization is available within the Advanced tab, where you can use Dyspatch Markup Language (DML) to further customize your blocks and emails.
 Learn more about theme DML in the DML documentation.

 dys-attributes

-Inside a <dys-attributes> tag set new defaults for DML components like <dys-text>.
-You can also establish your theme's branding colors with <dys-palette>, which will be available in the email editor on elements with editable styles.
+Set new defaults inside a <dys-attributes> tag for DML components like <dys-text>.
+You can also establish your theme's branding colors with <dys-palette>, which will be available in the email editor on editable elements.
 This lets your team write less DML code in the block editor and create more generic blocks that can be used in multiple themes.

 <dys-attributes>